But encourage one another daily, as long as it is called “Today,” so that none of you may be hardened by sin’s deceitfulness.

 This is the day the Lord has made; we will rejoice and be glad in it.

 If you’re reading this, it means God woke you up this morning and you have another day to praise and glorify God.
+Rejoice and be glad in it because you have received God’s grace and mercy and the free gift of salvation through Jesus Christ.
+You are the salt of the Earth go out into the world and spice things up with love, compassion and kindness.
+Let your light shine so that others can see Jesus in you.
 Each day is a precious gift from God and you should make the most of it.
-Rejoice, be thankful, be kind and be open to new opportunities to be blessed and to be a blessing to others.
+Rejoice, be happy, be kind and be open to new opportunities to be blessed and to be a blessing to others.

 A generous man will prosper; he who refreshes others will himself be refreshed.

 Be kind and generous to others because God has been kind and generous to you.
-When you’re generous to the poor God will always make sure you are taken care of.
+Don’t just praying for others to be blessed, let God use you to bless others as well.
+When you’re generous to the poor or to someone in need God will always make sure your needs are taken care of and will also bless you spiritually.
 Trust in God’s promises and help those in need.

 By this everyone will know that you are my disciples, if you love one another.

 When you have the love of God in your heart it shows.
 Your love for God is not found in your outward appearance but in the way you treat others.
 If you truly have the love of God in your heart you will show it by being kind, generous and loving so all may see God’s love through you.
 Especially in this current climate, we have the opportunity to share the love of God with others.
 A couple of ways you can show love to one another are to check up on elders and neighbors and donate goods to food pantries or homeless shelters.
 There are also some volunteer opportunities available in your local community for those in need.
 Above all else, pray for the sick, for healthcare workers, first responders, our government and everyone else affected by this global crisis.

 Do not withhold good from those to whom it is due, when it is in your power to act.